Song Lake Property Owners Association

 Our Lake

 Song Lake has no outlet or inlet, but is fed by precipitation, surface water runoff and groundwater.
 This small lake is an oval of approximately 110 acres.
 Most of the lake is fairly shallow, with depths from five to thirty feet.
-There are wetlands to the northeast, but the lake is densely populated along the west and north shores, Camp Hoover (The Girl Scouts of America) resides on the east and the smaller south shore is lined by agricultural land.
+There is approximately 2.2 miles of shoreline with 1.6 miles of residences (about 80 homes) and 0.6 miles belonging to Camp Hoover (The Girl Scouts of America) which occupies the southern 3/4 of the eastern shoreline.
+The GSA also owns the small island in the lake.

 Copyright © 2022 Song Lake POA